 Kathy Kilpatrick (email@example.com), Assistant Dean of Administration and Finance, leads the A-Team.

-Jody Maestas (firstname.lastname@example.org), Operations Coordinator, is responsible for the following areas:
+Jody Maestas (firstname.lastname@example.org), HR & Operations Specialist, is responsible for the following areas:

 Submit the School of Public Affairs Workorder form to request assistance.